apache/singa/doc/en/docs/installation.md

 If you get errors when running test_singa.exe due to libglog.dll/libopenblas.dll missing, just copy the dll files into the same folder as test_singa.exe

+Instructions for building on Windows with Python support can be found [here](install_win.html).

 ## FAQ

 * Q: Error from 'import singa' using PySINGA installed from wheel.